top of page

 State of Hawaii - Hawaiian Hula

 The Hawaiian Hula is a dance form that embodies the history and stories of Hawaii.
 With this dance students will learn movements that reflect a time before written language.
+This dance will also introduce the students to the hula noho (seated hula) and hula 'auana (contemporary hula).
 They will also have an opportunity to work with traditional instruments such as the uli'uli and pu'ili.

 S.of Virginia.jpeg